vigata/petitoJPEG/README.md

 // this encodes the picture and keeps calling your bytewriter when there is data available.
 On exit
 // all data has been written out to the bytewriter
 ```
+## Performance ##
+Contemporary javascript engines have got very good at dealing with data in typed arrays.
+PetitóJPEG makes exhaustive use of these.
+In my testing I've seen encode times of ~1000ms of 64 megapixel images on my Haswell intel core i5 using Google Chrome.

+### Limitations ###
+* images are encoded to 4:4:4 chroma sampling only.
+4:2:2 and 4:2:0 should be added but it would require chroma plane downsampling making things slower